Unknown Scout

 The 'Unknown Scout' was an anonymous member of The Boy Scout Association in the United Kingdom whose good turn inspired William D. Boyce to form the Boy Scouts of America (BSA).

 Legend

 William Boyce was lost on a foggy street in London in 1909 when an unknown Scout came to his aid, guiding him to his destination.
 Boyce offered a tip, but the boy refused, explaining that he was a Boy Scout and was merely doing his daily good turn.
-Soon thereafter, Boyce met with General Baden-Powell, who was Chief Scout at the time.
+Soon thereafter, Boyce met with General Baden-Powell, the founder of the Scouting movement, who was Chief Scout at the time.
 Boyce returned to America, and, four months later, founded the Boy Scouts of America on February 8, 1910.